About the Blackhorse Association

 We offer an increasingly interesting array of Blackhorse memorabilia through Finish Line Awards.
 You may shop on this website at the Blackhorse Gear link or go directly to the store at blackhorsestore.org.

 We are on the cusp of being able to do some great things for our soldiers and for the children of the Regiment.
 The giving of your time, talent and treasure is critical to this end.
-The nine Officers and Directors of this Association serve voluntarily without remuneration of any kind.
+The eleven Officers and Directors of this Association serve voluntarily without remuneration of any kind.

 Members and friends of the Blackhorse, join us in this most noble endeavor.
 Visit this website often and enjoy the good news of The Blackhorse Association.